ESM121 Water Science and Management

 Syllabus Current Class Previous Term Projects Materials

-ESM-121 Water Science and Management (Add two units CRN 43138) is a class that teaches fundamental methods of water resources planning and management, contemporary water resources problems and tools.
+ESM-121 Water Science and Management (Add one unit ESM 198 CRN 40462) is a class that teaches fundamental methods of water resources planning and management, contemporary water resources problems and tools.
 The course is divided into three sections: (1) theory, (2) practice through useful and quantitative exercises, and (3) real world experience, 1 hour per week each.
 In the real world experience section; exercises are developed from real world problems, guest speakers come to the classroom (such as water managers, practitioners, decision makers and experts from multiple disciplines), give a lecture and share their vision and challenges on water resources management.

 Topics in this course include: